stm32-periph/stm32f2/Project/STM32F2xx_StdPeriph_Examples/USART/USART_TwoBoards/DataExchangeDMA/readme.txt

    - Joystick DOWN and data correctly received  ==> LD3 ON, LD2 and LD4 are OFF
    - Joystick SEL and data correctly received   ==> LD2, LD3 and LD4 are ON

-The steps described above can be also initiated and ensured by BoardB.

-In both boards(BoardA or BoardB), the data transfers is managed using the USART Tx/Rx channels DMA requests.
+In both boards, the data transfers is managed using the USART Tx/Rx channels DMA requests.

 The SysTick is configured to generate interrupt each 10ms.
 A dedicated counter inside the SysTick ISR is used to toggle the LD1 each 100ms indicating that the